 Report any concerns regarding the safety and welfare of a young person to the safeguarding lead person or any of the deputies.
+If the concern is identified outside of normal office hours, then the Night Porter can be contacted to help direct the information to a member of the Safeguarding Team.

-They may then refer the concerns to Social Services or the Police.
+The Safeguarding Lead or Deputy may then refer the concerns to Social Services or the Police.
 In all cases, the Chief Executive for PYB should be informed.
 Please see page 15 for contact details.